 Probably Cronenberg's greatest film.
 Those who only mention its very evident "bizarreness" miss how heartfelt this is.
 In an explosion of strong colours and clean surfaces, Cronenberg dramatizes love and death with a precision very few filmmakers have.
 A masterpiece.

-Fact is always stranger than fiction as this film is one of those strange films based upon a true story.
+Fact is always stranger than fiction as this film is one of those weird films based upon a true story.
 It is very downbeat.
 Jeremy Irons does one of his most memorable and disturbing roles as two twins.
 David Cronenberg deliver another unique demanding film and I'm enjoying it.

 A nerve-racking, palm sweating movie.
 In my perspective the theme explored here is as interesting as it is disturbing - obsession over the human body, substance abuse, clinical depression and dissociation of the self.
 It definitely is not for everybody and I have to confess that if this wasn't suggested to me, I would have never watched it.
 Jeremy Irons is exquisite in this.